Skip to content

 • workers_dev disabled

-If you want to deploy this project to a different Cloudflare account or domain, update the account, route, and binding IDs in wrangler.jsonc before deploying.
+If you want to deploy this project to a different Cloudflare account or domain, change the deploy-time environment variables instead of editing the committed apps/web/wrangler.jsonc.

 CI

-on pushes to main and pull requests targeting main.
+on pushes to any branch and pull requests targeting main.

 This workflow does not deploy the app.